 • Purposivism: the legal norms that implement a statute should be determined by the objective purpose of the statute, where objective purpose is understood as the purpose that an ideal legislature would have had in enacting the statutory text.

-• Intentionalism: the legal norms that implement a statue should be determined by the subjective policy preferences of the actual legislators that enacted the statute.
+• Intentionalism: the legal norms that implement a statute should be determined by the subjective policy preferences of the actual legislators that enacted the statute.

 Likewise, the idea of speaker’s meaning helps us to understand intentionalism.
 Intentionalism is concerned with intentions, but the kind of intention is not the communicative intentions that Grice’s idea of speaker’s meaning uses.
 Instead, intentionalists are concerned with policy preferences.
 This distinction is important.
 If intentionalism aimed to recover the communicative intentions of the legislature, it would actually be a form of textualism.
 In my experience, it is common for discussions of statutory interpretation to equivocate on this issue.
 When that happens, conceptual confusion results.